gambinish/gambinish/README.md

 ### Hi there 👋

 My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
-Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/) and teaching Full-stack development [@trilogyed](https://www.trilogyed.com/)
+Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/) and teaching full-stack development [@trilogyed](https://www.trilogyed.com/)

 I am interested in data vizualization, crypto, and cloud infrastructure.
 I write lots of JavaScript, TypeScript, and Node.js.